 Positive reinforcement training is also essential to help them learn basic commands and good behavior.

-Blue Great Danes are large dogs requiring plenty of exercise to stay healthy and happy.
+Blue Great Danes are large dogs that require plenty of exercise to stay healthy and happy.
 They need daily walks and playtime to burn off excess energy and maintain their weight.

 However, avoiding over-exercising your Blue Great Dane is important, especially when they are young.
 Over-exercising can cause joint problems and other health issues.